 Beginning with the 2017-2018 award year, SCTC will begin offering student loans to our student population.
-STUDENTS IN THE CERTIFICATE PROGRAMS INCLUDING CDL, CANNOT RECEIVE FEDERAL FUNDS (THIS INCLUDES FEDERAL STUDENT LOANS)

 Federal Direct Loan